pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/json/root-data-structure/index.md

         "rules": [
             {
-                "description": "This description is shown in Settings.", "notes": [
+                "description": "This description is shown in Settings.", "description_notes": [
                     "Usage notes and other information",
                     "Displayed in smaller text",
-                    "The notes field is supported in Karabiner-Elements 16.1.20 and later" ],
+                    "The description_notes field is supported in Karabiner-Elements 16.1.23 and later" ],
                 "manipulators": [
                     {